Panama Travel Guide

 Travelling alone?
 Book a hostel and expect to spend between $12 -$20 a night for a bed in a dorm.

 Travelling with multiple people?
 Consider staying in a basic hotel with prices beginning at around $35.
 When these are split between enough people it can often end up cheaper than staying in a hostel.

-The most cost effective way to travel around Costa Rica is by local bus.
+The most cost effective way to travel around Panama is by local bus.
 Buses around the country will generally cost between $10-$20, with an overnight bus costing approximately $25.